aidatuhcic/a3web/README.md

   - uploaded logo image and fav icon to the repository images folder.
   - alter HTML/CSS for the template to integrate the logo image, slogan, fav icon and continue arrow image.
   - added detailed commented code.
-  - updated and added responsive nav bar when resized.
-  - updated hero image.
-  - updated some parts of the footer.
-  - made nav, footer and hero image from pure css/html/javascript.
-  - added the body section for the homepage and testominials.
-  - made sure page resizes.

 Due: 17/11/2021